lschnell8/lschnell8/README.md

 #### Hello!
 I'm Lindsay.

 I have no pronoun preference.
 I'm a jack of many trades troubleshooter expanding my horizons as well as growing and adapting my skills into a software engineering career.
 I enjoy solving problems with intuitive, innovative solutions and helping others.
-I believe there's always room for improvement and that individuality should be embraced and cultivated to grow a progressive furture.
+I believe there's always room for improvement and that individuality should be embraced and cultivated to grow a progressive future.
 In my off time, I enjoy being outdoors, traveling, fishing, hiking, garage projects, and more.

 ### GitHub Stats